 Noise at work law and pregnant workers

-Experimental evidence from several studies suggests prolonged exposure of the unborn child to loud noise during pregnancy may have an effect on later hearing and that lower noise frequencies have a greater potential for causing harm (2).
-Under the EU 2005 Noise Regulations and UK Noise at Work Regulations, employers are required to assess the nature, degree and duration of exposure of pregnant workers to noise (3) and where there is a risk to the safety and health of the worker or of an effect on the pregnancy, the employer must adjust the working conditions of the pregnant woman to avoid exposure.
+Experimental evidence from several studies suggests prolonged exposure of the unborn child to loud noise during pregnancy may have an effect on later hearing, and that lower noise frequencies have a greater potential for causing harm (1).

-Under EU 2005 Noise Regulations and the UK Noise at Work Regulations there is a legal obligation for employers to regularly review general workplace risks, including for noise exposure, to ensure no harm comes to their workers.
-Separate risk assessments for women of childbearing age and expectant mothers are not legally required, instead, the guidance is that they should be considered as part of, or as extensions to your regular overall risk assessments.
-And as such, your hazard control measures should include appropriate measures to prevent harm to pregnant women and their unborn children.
+Under the EU 2005 Noise Regulations, and the UK Control of Noise at Work Regulations, there is a legal obligation for employers to regularly review general workplace risks, including noise exposure, to ensure no harm comes to their workers.
+Separate risk assessments for women of childbearing age and expectant mothers are not legally required, however, the guidance is that they should be considered.

-If a significant health and safety risk is identified for a new or expectant mother, which goes beyond the normal level of risk found inside the workplace, the HSE recommends employers should take the following actions:
+If a significant health and safety risk is identified for a new or expectant mother, the HSE recommends the employers should take the following actions:

-- Temporarily adjust the expectant mother’s working conditions (moving away from the source of noise as much as possible) and/or working hours; or if that is not possible
+- Temporarily adjust the expectant mother’s working conditions and/or working hours; or if that is not possible